10 Ways to Eat More Veggies

 9) Huevos Todos Los Dias – Eggs every day!
 Go to Costco and buy a 24 count organic egg crate and make a different omelet, frittata or quiche every day.
 Live alone, or want to make single serve to satiate everyone’s tastes?
 Make my customized frittatas in a muffin tin.
 Each day try something new.
 Have your kids join in the fun and help make their own.
 It’s an easy way to get more nutrition in a delicious little dish!

 10) Dip It – A few years ago I had the amazing experience of eating a 7 course meal at Blue Hill at Stone Barns.
 The first course was a trio of raw veggies.
 Yeah, I had the same thought, “this is all I get for $200 a plate?”… but then I realize these tiny morsels were sprayed with a light salt water before be being served.
 They also brought out some sort of caramelized vegan onion dip that blew my mind.
 Carrots, radishes and asparagus were transformed into a 5 star appetizer before my eyes.
 Let’s try it at home!
 I love this Tzatziki recipe that highlights the anti-inflammatory rock-star veggie: cucumbers.
-On a hot day, eating raw veggies with a cool dip is an easy and healthy way to cool & soothe.
+For those of you in warmer climates, eating raw veggies with a cool dip is an easy and healthy way to cool & soothe.

 Eat good.
 Feel good.
 Live a life of love & yum!